Skip to main content

 Tools like GitHub Copilot and Kite use large language models trained on millions of code samples to suggest code snippets, auto-complete functions, or even generate entire blocks of logic.

 The benefit?
 Faster development, fewer syntax errors, and a little less Googling.
 For junior developers, it’s like having an invisible mentor whispering code suggestions.
 For seniors, it’s a productivity booster that handles boilerplate so they can focus on architecture and design.
+And in safety-critical environments, NLP-assisted coding could accelerate prototype development — though, of course, all automatically generated code would still need to pass stringent verification and validation (V&V) processes before flight or deployment.

 2. Code Documentation: Because Nobody Likes Writing Docs